otrv4/otrv4/otrv4.md

 Any other version string that is not "4", "3", "2", or "1" should be ignored.

-### Profile Expiration and Renewal
+### User Profile Expiration and Renewal

-If a renewed profile is not published in a public place, the user's participation deniability is at risk.
-Participation deniability is also at risk if the only publicly available profile is expired.
-For that reason, a received expired profile during the DAKE is considered invalid.
+If a renewed user profile is not published in a public place, the user's participation deniability is at risk.
+Participation deniability is also at risk if the only publicly available user profile is expired.
+For that reason, a received expired user profile during the DAKE is considered invalid.

-Before the profile expires, the user must publish an updated profile with a new expiration date.
+Before the profile expires, the user must publish an updated user profile with a new expiration date.
 The client establishes the frequency of expiration and when to publish (before the current User Profile expires).
 Note that this can be configurable.
 A recommended value is one week.

 ### Create a User Profile Signature

-If version 3 and 4 are supported, and the user has a pre-existing OTRv3 long term key:
+If version 3 and 4 are supported and the user has a pre-existing OTRv3 long term key:

    * Concatenate `Ed448 public key || Versions || Profile Expiration || Public